 Very few people die from accidentally ingesting poisonous parts of plants.
 The reason for this is that most poisons will induce vomiting, which often removes enough of the poison from the stomach before it has a chance to do any real harm.

-Often poisonous plants will not look nice enough to be eaten either, which deters people from doing so, and they often have an extremely bitter and unpleasant taste.
+Often poisonous plants will not look nice enough to eat.
+Detering people from doing so, and they often have an extremely bitter and unpleasant taste.

-The total deaths from ingestion of poisonous plants in Europe is so low that figures aren’t even collected.
-The British Medical Journal published figures going back to the years from 1958 to 1977 on accidental deaths from poisoning in children under 10, and only 1 death was confirmed as being caused by a plant.
+The total deaths from the ingestion of poisonous plants in Europe are so low that they don’t collect figures.
+The British Medical Journal published figures going back to the years from 1958 to 1977 on accidental deaths from poisoning in children under 10.
+Only 1 death was confirmed as being caused by a plant.
 The report stated that there were many more deaths from the ingestion of medications and household cleaning products than plants.